Seiderlord/obesta-demo/README.md

 The backend server exposes a set of RESTful APIs that allow the frontend application to interact with it and perform CRUD (Create, Read, Update, Delete) operations on resources.

-For example, look at the project inside the folder named backend-server.
+For example, look at the project inside the folder named **backend-demo**.

 ### Frontend Server